 While I hope I never get too old to learn and grow, I think it wasn’t so much that the White House altered me in any essential way as that I found the resources with which to respond to a series of challenges.
 You never know what you can do until you have to do it.

 Since for the most part I did what came naturally, I was somewhat astonished to find I’d become one of the most popular women in the world.
-I loved it.
-I’d be dishonest if I said it didn’t please me.
-I hadn’t expected it, but so long as it was forthcoming, I enjoyed it.

 A president’s wife, who has to serve as a symbol for all citizens, sometimes finds herself talking out of both sides of her mouth.
 One day, I’d be greeting women stockbrokers in the Map Room, congratulating them for having got out of their kitchens and into the stock market.
 The next day, in the same room, I’d be greeting a homemaker’s seminar, and congratulating housewives for having stayed in their kitchens; it had its funny aspects.